-- Sharp focus on curriculum development for the foundation subjects - Link the tracking of interventions to SPTO - Further develop 'mastery' (greater depth of learning), linking to the West Midlands Maths Hub - Implement AfA programme to support vulnerable learners in Reading
+- Sharp focus on curriculum development for the foundation subjects - Link the tracking of interventions to whole school tracking system. - Further develop 'mastery' (greater depth of learning), linking to the West Midlands Maths Hub - Revision of the wider curriculum (looking at links, cognitive load, relevance etc.)